isaichavez19-maker/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.5.0/INoteExpressionController.md

 Articulating each note in a chord individually creates a much more natural feel, just like multiple players playing the same instrument at the same time but each adding their own personality to the notes played.

-For example **Cubase 6** introduces the first **VST 3 Note Expression** compatible virtual instrument: **HALion Sonic SE**. **HALion Sonic SE** not only supports "standard" note expression control for Tuning (Pitch), Volume and Pan, it also offers additional custom pre-assigned note expression types of event ([kCustomStart](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst.html#a7d66c573aff27d890ec154f45b61f310a1c30475ef992f89f37c2fe0aafcc6283) in [Vst::NoteExpressionTypeIDs](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst.html#a7d66c573aff27d890ec154f45b61f310)).
+For example, **Cubase 6** introduces the first **VST 3 Note Expression** compatible virtual instrument: **HALion Sonic SE**. **HALion Sonic SE** not only supports "standard" note expression control for Tuning (Pitch), Volume and Pan, it also offers additional custom pre-assigned note expression types of event ([kCustomStart](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst.html#a7d66c573aff27d890ec154f45b61f310a1c30475ef992f89f37c2fe0aafcc6283) in [Vst::NoteExpressionTypeIDs](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst.html#a7d66c573aff27d890ec154f45b61f310)).

 ## How does it work?